-In business as in life, we can experience much disappointment when we don’t achieve the results we seek.
+In business and life, we can experience much disappointment when we don’t achieve the results we seek.
 It is easy for us to blame others for not doing what we want them to do.
 What is more difficult is to be responsible for the conversations in which we attempt to ask for what we want.
 Much of the time, our unfulfilled expectations are a result of the way we manage requests and promises.
-It is in those conversations that we have the opportunity to enhance the likelihood of getting the results we are committed to and to transform the relationships with people that we collaborate with.
+In those conversations, we can enhance the likelihood of getting the results we are committed to and transform the relationships with the people we collaborate with.

 Complaints are Not Requests

-Often when we have complaints, we speak about them thinking that they are requests or thinking that people will know what to do with our complaints.
+When we have complaints, we often speak about them, thinking that they are requests or people will know what to do with our complaints.
 Others may guess what we want when we complain.
 Alternatively, they may do nothing but listen, which is not inappropriate The issue here is that complaints are not requests; they are complaints.
-Unless we convert the complaint into a request, people won’t likely know what we want from them and it is very unlikely that they will do what we desire.
-For example, complaints like, “Our company is horrible at [fill in the blank] or “Nobody cares what I have to say,” are not requests for being better or for others to care.
+Unless we convert the complaint into a request, people won’t likely know what we want from them, and it is very unlikely that they will do what we desire.
+For example, complaints like, “Our company is horrible at [fill in the blank]” or “Nobody cares what I have to say” are not requests for being better or for others to care.
 Just as statements are different than questions, complaints are different than requests.
-When we have complaints, what there is for us to do is to convert it into a request.
-When we hear a complaint, what there is to do is listen to it, ask questions to understand it, and help the person to make specific requests or otherwise take action to address their complaint.
+When we have complaints, the opportunity is to convert them into requests.
+When we hear a complaint, we have to listen to it, ask questions to understand it, and, if they are interested, help the person make specific requests or otherwise take action to address their complaint.

 Making Complete and Powerful Requests